First Generation Descendants of Peter Fidler

 During their father’s absences, Thomas (age 17) and his brother Charlie tried their best to run Brandon House, and in the spring of 1813 Tom was given the official HBC rank of “Writer”, and his brother Charlie began as a Labourer, both under their father’s supervision.
 Apparently the performance of these youngsters did not please McDONNELL, who didn’t think they should be trusted at Brandon House by themselves.

 During the winter of 1814-15 Tom’s father was able to spend more time with the family at Brandon House.
 He took pride in teaching his eldest sons (Tom & Charlie) the rudiments of surveying (star gazing, etc).

-Peter contemplated retiring around this time, but the Company wanted him to stay on.
-His experience and his versatility was in great demand.
-No, he could not leave Mary, and he could not picture his family (or himself for that matter) wanting to live anywhere else.
+In March, 1816, the Metis appointed Cuthbert GRANT as “Captain - General of all the Half-Breeds” (Metis).
+In May Cuthbert and his men set out to Brandon House with the intention of destroying it.
+Peter FIDLER recorded the first sighting of the Metis Flag, “At half past noon about 48 Half-Breeds, Canadians, Freemen and Indians came riding on horseback with their flag flying, blue, about 4 feet square and a figure 8 horizontally in the middle”.
 “Thomas FIDLER they knocked about in McDONELL’s room & in his presence, and told him that if he did not inform where the above things were hidden they would murder him, at last he was obliged to tell them to save his life where one roll Tobacco was hid and the same large band came over again, with the most horrid threats many of them being now almost quite drunk, to render them desperate & told us that if we did not immediately discover where the Goods were hid they would murder us & Burn down all the Houses - - They forced Thomas FIDLER over to the NW Ho & Made him sign a paper not to bear arms against the NW Co when they left us the first time the Banditti forced over to their House every person except myself, saying McDONNELL wanted them” (MHS)

-On June 19, 1816 The Battle of Seven Oaksoccurred with Governor SEMPLE and twenty of his men killed on Frog Plain.
+On June 19, 1816 The Battle of Seven Oaks occurred with Governor SEMPLE and twenty of his men killed on Frog Plain.
 Cuthbert and the Metis then took Fort Douglas.
 Settlers who wanted to leave the Red River Settlement were offered protection by GRANT.

 Peace had been restored at Red River.
 The Metis began to disperse; Lord SELKIRK made a Treaty with Chief PEGUIS.
 Peter resumed his tasks of surveying lots and assisting with the ever increasing influx of settlers.
 On Sep 15, 1817 he returned to Brandon House to resume his old job as a fur trader.